Crashbits/todo-app-graphql/README.md

 ## Todo app made with react and graphql using hasura as server and apollo as client

-its an app to learn how hasura works wioth apollo client
+It's an app to learn how hasura works with apollo client